oicr-gsi/vidarr/load-unload.md

 # Loading and Unloading Data
-It can be desirable to remove successfully completed workflow runs from the Vidarr database.
+It can be desirable to remove successfully completed workflow runs from the Víðarr database.
 Some reasons include:

 - the workflow run was processed incorrectly and needs to be reprocessed
 - the workflow run is no longer useful
 - the workflow run needs to be run with a newer version of the workflow

-Vidarr has a way to _unload_ workflow runs from the database.
-These extracts can be used as archives or _loaded_ into a Vidarr instance (either the same one or another at a later date).
-This can be used to split up a Vidarr instance, move or copy workflow runs between environments, create backups, or migrate workflow runs from another system into Vidarr.
+Víðarr has a way to _unload_ workflow runs from the database.
+These extracts can be used as archives or _loaded_ into a Víðarr instance (either the same one or another at a later date).
+This can be used to split up a Víðarr instance, move or copy workflow runs between environments, create backups, or migrate workflow runs from another system into Víðarr.

 Workflow runs are selected using a _filter_ and then one of three operations
 happens: